J.D. University of California, Davis, 1986 – Order of the Coif

 Tom Phinney has practiced bankruptcy law and commercial litigation for over 20 years.
 He represents creditors, including institutional lenders, insurers, committees, equipment lessors, landlords, and bankruptcy trustees in all phases of bankruptcy proceedings, bankruptcy litigation, appeals, and commercial collection.

 Mr. Phinney has received a peer review rating of “AV preeminent” by Martindale Hubbell.
 He is certified as a Business Bankruptcy Specialist by the American Board of Certification, and certified as a Bankruptcy Law Specialist by the California State Bar.
-He was selected as a Northern California Super Lawyer for the years 2014-16.
-He is President of the California Bankruptcy Forum (2016-2017), and past President of the Sacramento Valley Bankruptcy Forum (2015-2016).
-He is a Lawyer Representative for the Eastern District of California to the Ninth Circuit Judicial Conference (2016-2018).
-He is an advisor to the Executive Committee of the Business Law Section of the California State Bar (2016-2017), and was the Co-Chair of the Insolvency Law Committee of the Business Law Section of the California State Bar (2012-2013).
+He was selected as a Northern California Super Lawyer for the years 2014-18.
+He is a Lawyer Representative for the Eastern District of California to the Ninth Circuit Judicial Conference (2016-2018) and a member of the Ninth Circuit Lawyer’s Representative Coordinating Committee (2017-2018).
+He was President of the California Bankruptcy Forum (2016-2017), and President of the Sacramento Valley Bankruptcy Forum (2015-2016).
+He is one of 7 members of the Government Affairs Committee for the California Lawyer’s Association (2018-2019).
+He is an advisor to the Executive Committee of the Business Law Section of the California State Bar (2016-2018), and was the Co-Chair of the Insolvency Law Committee of the Business Law Section of the California State Bar (2012-2013).
 He was Co-Chair of the 2009 California Bankruptcy Conference.
 He is a writer for the American Bankruptcy Institute on recent 9th Circuit case developments.
-He is also a frequent speaker on bankruptcy and insolvency law issues, recent presentations are set forth in the Presentations tab.
+He is also a frequent speaker on bankruptcy and insolvency law issues.
+Recent presentations are set forth in the Presentations tab.